Feline orofacial pain syndrome (FOPS)

 - Identify and treat dental disease

-- Reduce discomfort.
-Your cat may be prescribed drugs to reduce discomfort.
-For mild cases these may include non- steroidal anti-inflammatory drugs such as meloxicam and / or opioids such a buprenorphine.
-However these common painkillers are not always effective for neuropathic pain and consequently your primary care vet or neurology clinician may recommend unlicensed drugs.
+- Reduce discomfort: Your cat may be prescribed drugs to reduce discomfort.
+For mild cases, these may include non-steroidal anti-inflammatory drugs such as meloxicam and / or opioids such as buprenorphine.
+However, these common painkillers are not always effective for neuropathic pain and consequently, your primary care vet or neurology clinician may recommend unlicensed drugs.
 Drugs used to treat neuropathic pain are typically anti-epileptic drugs such as phenobarbital, carbamazepine, gabapentin or antidepressants such as amitriptyline.
 These drugs reduce misfiring of nerves and consequently reduce pain.

 What is the prognosis of FOPS?

-Unfortunately in a proportion of cats the signs of FOPS becomes continuous i.e. there is no remission and long term therapy is required.
+Unfortunately in a proportion of cats, the signs of FOPS become continuous i.e. there is no remission and long-term therapy is required.
 In addition, pain can be more difficult to treat and sometimes more than one drug is necessary to control the discomfort.
-Kittens which present with FOPS during teeth eruption are highly likely to re-present as older cats therefore prophylactic dental health care, maintaining oral health and preventing periodontal disease is advised.
+Kittens which present with FOPS during teeth eruption are highly likely to re-present as older cats, therefore, prophylactic dental health care, maintaining oral health and preventing periodontal disease is advised.
 Environmental stress should also be limited.
-The numbers of cats within the household should be restricted to socially compatible levels and careful attention should be paid if further cats are to be introduced.
+The number of cats within the household should be restricted to socially compatible levels and careful attention should be paid if further cats are to be introduced.

 Can I breed my cat or its relatives?

 FOPS is thought to be inherited and an autosomal recessive inheritance would fit with the limited data that is available.
-An autosomal recessive inheritance would mean that that both Tom and Queen of an affected cat either have or carry the condition.
-Because environmental factors such as dental disease and stress influence the disease not every cat with an affected genotype will necessary have clinical signs.
-In addition the signs of the disease might occur after the cat has been bred.
-This makes it particularly difficult for a pedigree cat breeder to select disease free stock and it is hoped that ultimately the disease gene can be identified to enable easy screening.
-In the meantime breeders are advised not to breed any cat which has had signs of the disease even if the signs are not persistent.
-Breeding the Tom and Queen of affected cats is also not advised, especially the Tom as his genetic influence can be so far reaching.
+An autosomal recessive inheritance would mean that both Tom and Queen of an affected cat either have or carry the condition.
+Because environmental factors such as dental disease and stress influence the disease not every cat with an affected genotype will necessarily have clinical signs.
+In addition, the signs of the disease might occur after the cat has been bred.
+This makes it particularly difficult for a pedigree cat breeder to select disease-free stock and it is hoped that ultimately the disease gene can be identified to enable easy screening.
+In the meantime, breeders are advised not to breed any cat which has had signs of the disease even if the signs are not persistent.
+Breeding the Tom and Queen of affected cats is also not advised, especially the Tom as his genetic influence can be so far-reaching.